 EVS Class 3 NCERT Solutions, Chapter-5: Chhotu’s House

-Chapter 5 Chhotu’s House captures the journey of Chhotu, a boy who has come to Mumbai for the first time and finds shelter in a pipe.
+Class 3 EVS Chapter 5 captures the journey of Chhotu, a boy who has come to Mumbai for the first time and finds shelter in a pipe.
 The text depicts how Chhotu converts a pipe into his home and invites his friend Monu to stay with him.
-In this chapter, the students learn about—
+In NCERT Class 3 EVS Chapter 5, the students will learn about—

 - the different parts of a house and ways to keep one’s house clean.